revault/practical-revault/messages.md

 ## Cosigning server

-A cosigning server is ran by each non-fund-manager participant.
-It is happy to sign any transaction input, but only once.
+A cosigning server is ran by each stakeholder.
+It is happy to sign any transaction input it can, but only once.

 ### Rough flow